 You are responsible for picking up your graded quiz / practice notebook / homework / outline at the beginning of each lecture period.
-If you fail to pick up your work then your score is reduced 15% for each day that you fail to pick it up (unless you have an excused absence) and you will also be marked as late.
+If you fail to pick up your graded work then you are marked absent and your score is reduced 15% for each day that you fail to pick it up (unless you have an excused absence).
+If youi pick up your work at the end of class then you must sign the late sheet in order to get it.